Menu

 Swimming

-Swimming is perhaps the most common and popular method of pool exercise.
-It doesn’t matter what swimming method you use or what type of pool you have; as long as you’re out there doing laps you’ll be burning calories.
-If you want to make swimming more effective you can use either the BowSwim® Resistance Swimming System or the Kokido® Swimcord™ Aqua Aerobic Swimming Pool Exercise Device.
-These devices will give you even more resistance, which in return will lead to better results!
+The most common and the most apparent method of exercising in your pool is swimming.
+It doesn't matter what swimming method you use or what type of pool you have; as long as you're out there doing laps, then you'll be burning calories.

 Water Running/Walking

-In water no higher than chest high, begin to run/walk in place or from point A to point B. This is a pretty easy and self-explanatory method of exercise that can be done by anyone.
-If you are running or walking in place you can also use resistance bands or the Aqua Leisure® Aqua Fitness® Swimming Pool Set to increase the difficulty.
-The intensity of this exercise is completely up to you and can be done at your own pace.
+If you're running and walking in place, you can also use resistance bands or a fitness set such as the Aqua Fitness® Swimming Pool Set to increase the difficulty.
+The intensity of this exercise can be tailored to your own level, and can be done at your own pace.

 Jumping Jacks

-Jumping Jacks in the water should be treated the same as they would be on land.
-The form is exactly the same but you'll be met with more resistance while limiting the pressure on your joints.
-To make this more difficult and give yourself even more resistance, you can use resistance bands, weights, or go into deeper water if you have an in-ground pool.
-Jumping jacks will help target your legs, core, and shoulders all while providing you a cardiovascular workout.
-You can either perform as many jumping jacks as you can in a set amount of time or you could do a predetermined number for 3-5 sets.
+Jumping jacks in water should be treated the same way as they would be on land.
+The form of the exercise remains the same, but you'll encounter more resistance while still limiting the pressure on your joints.
+You can either perform as many jumping jacks as you can in a set amount of time, or you could do a predetermined number for 3-5 sets.

 Forward Lunges

-This is another great exercise that will target your lower body.
-If needed, you may want to grab onto a wall for added support.
-For a forward lunge you will want to be facing parallel to the wall and lunge forward with one leg.
-Then stand back up to your starting position and lunge forward with your other leg.
-Repeat this for 3-5 sets anywhere between 5-25 times for each leg.
-The amount of reps and sets you do is going to be dependent on you’re current ability.
-However, it is important to make sure that you’re not allowing your knee to advance past your toes.
-Failure to do so may increase the chance of an injury occurring.
+Lunge forward with one leg, then stand back up to your starting position and lunge forward with your other leg.
+Repeat this for 3-5 sets, anywhere between 5-25 repetitions for each leg.
+The amount of reps and sets you do is going to be dependent on you're current ability.
+However, it's essential to ensure that your knee does not extend past your toes; otherwise, you may increase the risk of an injury occurring.
+If you need additional support, grab onto a wall for extra stability.

 Side Lunges

-Just like forward lunges, side lunges will target your lower body and if needed, you can use your pool's wall for support while you're doing this exercise.
-Start off by facing the wall and taking an over-sized lunge to one side.
+Take an over-sized lunge to one side.
 Then stand back up to return to your starting position and lunge to the other side.
-Repeat this for 3-5 sets anywhere between 5-25 times for each leg.
-The amount of reps and sets you do is going to be dependent on you’re current ability.
+Repeat this for 3-5 sets, anywhere between 5-25 times for each leg.
+The number of reps and sets you need to do will depend on your current ability.

 Noodle Push & Pull

-In order to perform this exercise, you are going to need a pool noodle (a kickboard or any flotation device may work as well).
-Start off by holding your pool noodle straight out in front of you.
+To perform this exercise, you're going to need a pool noodle, kickboard, or any other flotation device.
+Start by holding your pool noodle straight out in front of you.
 Then pull the noodle in towards your chest and back out to the starting position.
-Make sure that you keep your core tight and complete 3-5 sets of however many numbers of reps you deem to be possible.
+Ensure that you keep your core tight and complete 3-5 sets of however many reps you deem possible.

 Noodle Pull Down